-In the Perfect Portrait brush collection there are ten brushes that are dedicated to the eyes and area near the eyes.
-Only a few brushes are used this time, but once you understand how to use a few, you will know how/when to use the others.
+In the Perfect Portrait Lightroom Brush Collection there are ten brushes that are dedicated to eyes and areas near the eyes.
+We will use only a few brushes in this tutorial, but once you understand how to use these brushes, you will know how and when to use the others.

-Next up was the Eyes Color Blue brush, which was used to accentuate the blue in the subject's eyes.
+Next up is the Eyes Color Blue brush, which was is used to accentuate the blue in my subject's eyes.
 Note - the Eyes Blue, Eyes Green, and Eyes Brown were created to enhance the existing eye color, not replace or change eye color.

-After enhancing the eye color, the Sharpen Eyes brush was used to make the eyes sharper, more defined.
-If you used the brush and feel it makes the eyes too crisp, or too unrealistic (a common problem with photo editing), use the Flow slider to reduce the flow so that less of the effect is applied when you brush.
+After enhancing the eye color, I use the Sharpen Eyes Brush to make the eyes sharper and more defined.
+If you use the sharpen brush and feel that it makes the eyes too crisp, or too unrealistic (a common problem with photo editing), just use the Flow Slider and reduce the flow - so that less of this effect is applied when you brush.

 Remember - you have to change the flow BEFORE brushing.
 Changing it after you have already brushed on an area does not reduce the amount on brush strokes already applied.
 Delete the brush (click on it) and start again.

-Lastly, the Eye Liner brush was used to define the area around the lids.
-Since she is a young subject, I used a low flow, which applied the effect at a lower amount.
-If your subject is older and would benefit from some "make up" being applied, use a heavier flow, and make use of the other eye brushes such as mascara and eye shadow.
+Lastly, I use the Eye Liner Brush to define the area around the lids.
+Since she is a young subject, I use a low flow, which applies the effect at a lower amount.
+If your subject is older and would benefit from some "make up" being applied, just use a heavier flow.
+You can also make use of the other included eye brushes such as mascara and eye shadow.

-Below are the brushes used in the eye area for this image.
-Where the white circle (i.e. pin) is located shows where the mouse was first clicked down and brushing began.
-Because it is easy to get many brush pins too close together, like I did with the Eye Liner and Eye Color Blue brushes in the image below, try to start brushes in different eyes and in different areas so that you don't get things confused.
+Because it is easy to get many brush pins too close together like I did with the Eye Liner and Eye Color Blue brushes in the image below, try to start brushes in different eyes and in different areas so that you don't get things confused.